NordicESMhub/NeIC_proposal/proposal.md

 **Milestones and deliveries**

-- **C-1.1**: 1 deliverable/report on Analysis of the Nordic ESM community needs for ESM workflow tools (cylc, galaxy, snakemake, etc.).
-- **C-1.2**: 1 deliverable on the identification and classification of services to be deployed for the Nordic ESM community for orchestrating efficiently of ESM workflows
+- **C-1.1**: 1 deliverable/report on the identification of the Nordic ESM community needs for ESM workflows (analysis of existing tools such as cylc, galaxy, snakemake) and identification/classification of associated services to be deployed for efficiently orchestrating these workflows on various computing platforms.
-- **C-1.3**: 1 demonstrator build with a simple use case for distributing computations and managing data on at least 3 different sites (within the Nordic countries).
+- **C-1.2**: 1 demonstrator build with a simple use case for distributing computations and managing data on at least 3 different sites (within the Nordic countries).
 The associated deliverable will be publicly available.
-- **C-1.4**: 1 online training material for creating ESM workflows (cylc, galaxy or snakemake)
-- **C-1.5**: 1 online tutorial on best practices for package management system and environment management system for Nordic ESMs.
+- **C-1.3**: 1 online training material on best practices for the deployment of ESM workflows (package management, writing efficient workflows to optimize computing and storage resources)
-- **C-1.6**: Publication of conda recipes and containers (docker, singularity) for norESM, EC-EARTH and GISS modelIE (github, conda-forge)
 - **C-2.1**: 1 workshop (face to face meeting) with national HPC providers to discuss and characterize the nordic ESM involvement in EuroHPC
-- **C-2.2**: Reports on bottlenecks that would hindrance the efficient usage of Nordic ESMs on EuroHPC and possible remediation actions (I/Os, adding GPU support, etc.) with a clear information on costs (PMs, etc.).
+- **C-2.2**: 1 deliverable/report on bottlenecks that would hindrance the efficient usage of Nordic ESMs on EuroHPC and possible remediation actions (I/Os, adding GPU support, etc.) with a clear information on costs (PMs, etc.).
 - **C-2.3**: Best practice guides (for research and production) on how to evaluate performance of Nordic ESMs
-- **C-2.4**: Report on performance analysis of each Nordic ESM and comparisons with their containerized versions (docker and/or singularity).

 ## Resources and viability of the anticipated e-infrastructure services